Bricolage (album)

 Bricolage is a 1997 album by Brazilian electronic music artist Amon Tobin.
-It was Tobin's second album, the first released under his own name, and his first on the Ninja Tune label.
-The album was a departure from his first album, Adventures in Foam (as Cujo), incorporating a heavier blend of jazz melodies and intense jungle rhythms.
+It was Tobin's second album, the first released under his name, and his first on the Ninja Tune label.
+The album is a departure from his first album, Adventures in Foam (as Cujo), incorporating a heavier blend of jazz melodies and complex jungle rhythms.
 The album was followed by Permutation in 1998.

 The album art for Bricolage depicts part of Alexander Liberman's Olympic Iliad sculpture, located at the base of the Space Needle in Seattle, Washington.

 Reception

 Ryan Schreiber of Pitchfork gave Bricolage a maximum rating of 10/10, praising Amon Tobin for the way he produced an album of old jazz music with modern technology, such as samplers and electric keyboards.
 Sean Cooper of AllMusic stated that the album was consistently engaging and blurred the distinction between jungle and jazz.
 In 2015, Fact ranked the album at 23 on its list of "The 50 Best Trip-Hop Albums of All Time," where they described it as a midway point between IDM and the "moodier landscapes" of several trip hop artists.